2021 Workplace Trends

 Working 9 to 5 has always been the norm.
 However, when employees started to work from home at the beginning of the pandemic, many employers let them adjust their working hours and even extend deadlines—especially employees with children.
 According to a recent XpertHR report, 54 percent of employers plan on allowing employees to work flexible hours in 2021 to accommodate caregiving or homeschooling.

 Working hours are not the only part of an employees’ schedule that has become more flexible.
-Since 99 percent of employees working remotely want to continue doing so after their offices reopen, many companies will let them.
 By the end of 2021, 25 to 30 percent of the workforce will have a hybrid schedule.
 Whether they’re commuting to the office every other day or only 2 days a week, employees will get the opportunity to work in an office environment again, while still enjoying the perks of working from home.

 After several months of working remotely, some employers started to provide employees with WFH stipends.
 According to Namely’s recent survey, 72 percent of respondents believed that their employers should provide them with a general stipend.
 47 percent of those respondents said that their companies have given them monitors, laptops, and desks during the pandemic.